kamal-samireddi/Playwright-MS/docs/feature-mapping.md

    - All added items are displayed with images, collection, title, color, size, and length
    - Basket and wishlist item counts are shown
    - Summary tab displays total price (excluding delivery)
+   - Cart is accessible via keyboard and screen readers

 2. **Update Quantities**
    - Quantity can be changed via dropdown
    - Price and item count update instantly
+   - Quantity controls are accessible and provide feedback on limits

 3. **Remove or Move Items to Wishlist**
    - Remove/delete button removes item from cart